 Suisun Marsh Protection Plan

-BCDC regulates use and development of the Suisun Marsh through the Suisun Marsh Protection Plan.
+BCDC regulates use and development of the Suisun Marsh through the Suisun Marsh Protection Plan (Protection Plan).
 The objectives of the Protection Plan are to preserve and enhance the quality and diversity of the Suisun Marsh aquatic and wildlife habitats and to assure retention of upland areas adjacent to the Marsh in uses compatible with its protection.
 The Suisun Marsh Protection Plan was completed by BCDC in 1976 and adopted by the Legislature in 1977.
-The Marsh Plan articulates BCDC’s management policies for the Suisun Marsh within the Primary Management Area, and the policy requirements for local government protection program components in the Secondary Management Area.
+The Protection Plan articulates BCDC’s management policies for the Suisun Marsh within the Primary Management Area and the policy requirements for Local Protection Program components in the Secondary Management Area.

 San Francisco Bay Area Seaport Plan

 On January 17, 2019, BCDC initiated a process to consider two updates to the San Francisco Bay Area Seaport Plan.
 The San Francisco Bay Area Seaport Plan (Seaport Plan) is prepared by BCDC in collaboration with the Metropolitan Transportation Commission (MTC).
 The Seaport plan guides BCDC’s regulatory decisions on developments within port priority use areas designated in the San Francisco Bay Plan and MTC uses the Seaport Plan to assist in making project funding decisions and managing the metropolitan transportation system.